 The surgeon will also discuss the details of transanal endoscopic microsurgery and set a date for the procedure.
 You may be requested to do a pre-operative bowel cleanse the day before surgery.

-How Does Transanal Endoscopic Microsurgery Work?
+How Transanal Endoscopic Microsurgery (TEM) Works

 The colorectal surgeons at UNC REX use specialized, state-of-the-art equipment when performing transanal endoscopic microsurgery.
 The patient is under general anesthesia during the entire surgery.